tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <h2 id="web">Website development</h2>
 <h5>Jekyll</h5>
 <p>I have some experiences working with static site generators, namely <a href="https://www.gatsbyjs.org/">Gatsby</a> and <a href="https://jekyllrb.com/docs/home/">Jekyll</a>.
 Our instructor Eduardo Chamorro also introduced us to MkDocs, and from what I understand it works in a similar way.
 Hence, I went ahead with Jekyll.</p>
-<p>In short, Jekyll renders texts in Markdown/HTML format using Liquid template.
+<p>In short, Jekyll renders texts in Markdown/HTML format using <a href="https://shopify.github.io/liquid/basics/introduction/">Liquid</a> template.
 Static sites come out ready for deployment.</p>
 <ul>
 <li><kbd>$ gem install bundler jekyll</kbd>: install Jekyll</li>
 <li><kbd>$ jekyll new tue-fab-website</kbd>: generate a new Jekyll site</li>